This is my 6th income statement and the 2nd income statement for 2021. If you missed my previous ones, just click here to check them out.

 In 99% of cases, the article isn’t optimized for SEO and will never generate traffic.
 They are short, sometimes poorly written, with bad grammar, and only designed to get the product or site owner a backlink.

-It’s also not very passive since I have to physically paste their article in, do some minor editing & formating, add an image, publish it, and then send them payment info in Paypal.
+It’s also not very passive since I have to physically paste their article in, do some minor editing & formatting, add an image, publish it, and then send them payment info in Paypal.

 I look forward to my overall income being high enough to where I can stop doing these.
-And I only do them on this site and not my other 3 sites.
+And again, I only do them on this site and not my other sites.

 Tailwind for Pinterest scheduling – $104.88 (but paid annually at $419.52)